george0815/M3TV/README.md

 ### Video Settings
 If you want to view CORS protected streams, then click the "CORS Proxy Server" toggle.
 Additionally, you can also choose the video player that's used to play the streams.

+### Account Settings
+If you want to save streams and then watch them on a different device, then you can create an account, add your desired playlists, and log in on your preferred device (only available on react version).

 ### Controls
 Next Channel - N<br>
 Previous Channel - P<br>
 Random Channel - R<br>
 Save Channel - F (only available when watching a channel that's a part of a playlist)<br>
+Search - S (Only available on react version)<br>
 Next Page - D<br>
 Previous Page - A